nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 *Sequence diagram of EditPerformance*
 EditPerformanceList is a subclass of Command.
 It allows the user to edit a performance, either the student's name or result, from a desired performance list under an Event.
-The method editPerformanceList() calls getPerformance() from itself, which get the user input for student's name of the Performance to be edited, and return a Performance.
+The method execute() calls editPerformanceList() from the same class, which then calls getPerformance() from itself, to get the user input, student's name of the Performance to be edited, and return a Performance.
-It then calls getPerformanceParameter() from UI to get a user input.
+The method editPerformanceList() then calls getPerformanceParameter() from UI to get a user input.
 This user input decides whether the user will edit the student's name or result.
 The new parameter will be attained from the user in method editPerformance(performance, editType) in PerformanceList.

 1. Sort performanceList
     1. ![SortPerformanceByName](images/SortPerformanceList.png)